 1. South KoreaDiscover incredible temples, mountains and modern cities on this 10 day adventure.
 This trip is perfect for those seeking immersion in the cuisine, culture and natural wonders of South Korea.

 2. ThailandFrom Bankgok to Angkor Wat to Ho Chi Minh City and everything in between - adventure through the heart of South-East Asia.
 Taste the delights, see history brought to life and unwind on a Mekong River cruise.

 3. Sri LankaA fantastic adventure that showcases Sri Lanka's fantastic landscapes, wildlife and flavours.
 With 3 epic rail journeys, 3 UNESCO heritage sites and time to relax, this trip has loads to offer at a great price

 1. MoroccoAn epic journey across Morocco: from Casablanca to Marrakech, through the blue city of Chefchaouen to the wonders of the desert and deep to the High Atlas Mountains - this trip has it all!
 Ideal for true explorers!

 2. EgyptFrom Cairo to Aswan, this trip brings the land of the pharaohs to life.
 You'll visit the Pyramids, Valley of the Kings and Luxor Temple and cruise down the Nile in style.
 This is the perfect way to explore Egypt.

-Everyone knows about the Renaissance, but learning about it in school and experiencing where it all began first hand are two entirely different things.
+Everyone knows about the Renaissance, but learning about it in school and experiencing first-hand where it all began are two entirely different things.
 Every corner you turn has a new story, an interesting fun fact and a gorgeous building or piece of art that cannot be missed.
-Being the birthplace of Renaissance also means there is plenty to do and see.
+Being the birthplace of Renaissance means there is plenty to do and see.